-That means it's perfect for sharing quick updates from events, quick details on breaking news stories and brief interactions with customers and companies.
+That means it's perfect for sharing quick updates from events, snippets of info on breaking news stories and brief interactions with customers and companies.

 Twitter's also known for pioneering the hashtag, a now ubiquitous system that groups tweets of the same topic together.

 Companies can set up their own Twitter profile and post tweets containing text content, links, photos, video and/or gifs in the same way an individual user can.

 There's limited space on your Twitter bio for company info, but you can add a link and a brief description.

 There are downsides.
 Twitter isn't seen as being particularly user friendly, and its user base is rather stagnant.